Suiha/Space-Bunny/README.md

-# Space-Rabbit
+# Space-Bunny
-A simple platformer game made in Unity where a rabbit is jumping up towards space.
+A simple platformer game made in Unity where a bunny is jumping up towards space.